ehnat/gp-api-tests/README.md

   ```sh
     mvn clean test
   ```
-### Difficulties during develope test framework and what has been achieved:
+### Difficulties during developing test framework and what has been achieved:
 During creating this test framework there were two difficulties:
 - problems with connections to api
 - lack of knowledge of the business domain
 Despite these problems I created test framework with one specific test case of placing bet.

-### Aspects to develope in next steps:
+### Aspects to develop in next steps:
-- 1. prepare next tests which consider different bet parameter (after better understand business domain):
+1. Prepare next tests which consider different bet parameter (after better understand business domain):
     - a. legType
     - b. priceType
     - c. corner cases for user balance
     - d. corner cases for stakes form betslip
     - e. freeBet
-- 2. try to generate api objects using documentation (WADL format)
+2. Generate api objects from documentation (WADL) instead creating them in the code